 You can also add substances like manure and chicken litter to promote new growth further.

-A rough rule to stick to when it comes to repotting the Anthurium Papillilaminum plant is to repot when it is twice its original size.
+A rough rule to stick to when repotting the Anthurium papillilaminum plant is to repot when it is twice its original size.

-Alternatively, you can transfer it to a larger pot when it is over 20 inches (120 cm) within 5 inches (60 cm) pot.
+Alternatively, you can transfer it to a larger pot when it is over 20 inches (120 cm) in a 5-inch (60 cm) pot.

-Ensure that the new pot is at least 2 inches (24 cm) larger than the old one.
+Ensure the new pot is at least 2 inches (24 cm) larger than the old one.

 You may add some organic matter and water if you haven’t added any recently.